mattermost/docs/source/onboard/migrate-from-slack.rst

 .. tip::

-  Looking for help migrating from Slack to Mattermost?
-[Contact us for Enterprise migration support](https://mattermost.com/contact-sales/).
+  Looking for help migrating from Slack to Mattermost? `Contact us for Enterprise migration support <https://mattermost.com/contact-sales/>`.

 1. Prepare your Mattermost server
 ---------------------------------